Contractor vs Permanent Salary Calculator UK

 We include typical limited‑company costs you input: accountant fees (monthly × 12), bank fees (monthly × 12), and business insurance (annual).
 These are subtracted from your contractor total to show an after‑costs figure.

-We add the employer pension contribution (as a % of salary), the annual bonus (either % of salary or a fixed £ amount), and the value of paid holidays (holiday days × permanent daily rate).
-These are displayed separately in the results for transparency.
+We add the employer pension contribution (as a % of salary) and the annual bonus (either % of salary or a fixed £ amount) to the salary package.
+Paid holiday context is displayed separately for transparency, but it is not added again on top of salary.

 Contractor daily rate is the amount you enter; contractor hourly rate is that daily rate divided by (hours per week ÷ 5).
 Permanent daily rate is the annual package value divided by working days (52×5 minus your holiday days).
 Permanent hourly rate is annual value divided by (52 × hours per week).